 Note: SSID is a parameter used by enterprise storage systems.
-Although SSID is not used by HUS VM, VSP Gx00 models, and VSP Fx00 models, the set value is displayed.
+Although SSID is not used by VSP E990, VSP Gx00 models, and VSP Fx00 models, or HUS VM, the set value is displayed.

 CTGID (TrueCopy Async, Universal Replicator, global-active device only)